-IP Certification is a whitelisting and sending practices program that helps ensuring that emails are received without being blocked by antispam filters or other email blocking systems.
+IP Certification is a sending best practices program that helps ensuring that emails are received without being blocked by antispam filters or other email blocking systems.

 Currently two providers offer IP Certification: Return Path and Certified Senders Alliance.

-Certified senders are added to email whitelists which are used by global mailbox providers and email security companies.
-These commercial whitelists are based on a system that allows the sender to bypass antispam filters altogether or be assigned incremental points as they enter the system.
+Certified senders are added to email allow lists which are used by global mailbox providers and email security companies.
+These commercial allow lists are based on a system that enables the sender to bypass antispam filters altogether or be assigned incremental points as they enter the system.

 The Return Path Certification program offers a number of benefits, including the following: